The Jeeps of Camprodonby Josep Bordas and Derek Redmond

 - EBRO Bravo L, long-wheelbase CJ-3B, Perkins diesel.
 The early version of the grille has the standard Willys layout.
 See also a side view (180K JPEG) of the long body.
 Llcense plate GE-6424-G, owner unknown.

 - EBRO Bravo S, diesel, license plate B-5738-DC, owned by Jorge Linati in La Rossa, above the village of Llanars.
-The Bravo S is the "deluxe" version of the EBRO CJ-3B; watch for more photos of the interesting features of this Jeep, coming soon on CJ3B.info.
+The Bravo S is the "deluxe" version of the EBRO CJ-3B; see also the right side, the dashboard and the center jump seat (150K JPEGs).

 - EBRO Bravo S. Another example of the deluxe S version of the Bravo CJ-3B, owned by a gentleman named Jorge in Camprodon.
 The later EBRO grille has the widely-spaced headlights and marker lights.